Jan3385/VoxaEngine/docs/Engine.md

 ### Engine

+> [!NOTE]
+> During the making of this engine I have decited to call the squares that are used in the celluar automata and the main driving point of this engine `voxels`.
+I am aware that these squares do *not* fall into that definition since voxel is a shorthand for volumetric pixel.
+I am missing an extra dimension for the *voxels* to be volumetric.
+I havent found any other good definition for the squares in the engine as pixel doesnt entirely fit that definition too and I am just not calling them squares everywhere.
+So anytime you see the word "voxel" just pretend with me that it can and does mean a 2D square *or* 3D cube.

 The engine is the main class handling all relevant data and programs runtime.
 Your programs runtime should be only handled via the `IGame` struct implementation passed on during the `GameEngine::Run` method which should be only called once at the start of the program.